8 Days / 7 Nights

 Christchurch / Arthur’s Pass / Franz Josef

-Most people leave the Northern Hemisphere on a Friday evening, arriving into Auckland early Sunday morning.
+Most people leave the Northern Hemisphere on a Friday evening, arriving in Auckland early Sunday morning.
 You’ll lose a day crossing the dateline – but you get it back on the way home!
 It’s a short flight from Auckland to Christchurch on the South Island where we’ll meet you.
 We’ll then travel into the Southern Alps to hike Devil’s Punchbowl in Arthur’s Pass.
 The walk will take you through native beech forest to an awesome 131-meter (430 feet) waterfall, so make sure you have your camera handy!
 From there, we’ll head down the coast to Franz Josef where we’ll stay the night.
 Nestled in the rainforest-clad foothills of the Southern Alps, Franz Josef is the heart of New Zealand glacier country.

 Franz Josef / Makarora

-* Optional Heli Hike: an outrageously scenic alternative to today’s hike is to heli-hike on Franz Josef Glacier itself at an extra cost.
+* Optional Heli Hike: An outrageously scenic alternative to today’s hike is to heli-hike on Franz Josef Glacier itself at an extra cost.
 Please inquire with your Adventure Consultant for more details.

 Makarora / Mt Aspiring National Park

 This morning, we’ll wake up on the eastern side of Mt Aspiring National Park.
 From our lodgings in Makarora, we’ll head off on your choice of activity.
 We’ll start with a stunning scenic flight alongside the snowy Southern Alps to the Siberia Valley airstrip, a short hike from our home for the night.
 After lightening your packs at the hut, you can hike up the trail to Lake Crucible, a cauldron-like glacial lake with fantastic views of the valley below.
 Tonight, you’ll be served a candle-lit dinner in a picturesque National Park.
 This is the only night on the ‘Tui’ where your accommodation is basic, though it’s a true Kiwi experience and a lot of fun.
 Your load will be a little more than a day pack – your guides will carry the lion’s share.
-You’ll be carrying a backpack with a sleeping bag, a few spare clothes and some food – no need for anything more than that, although there are tents you can carry along if you’d prefer to camp out under the stars.
+You’ll be carrying a backpack with a sleeping bag, a few spare clothes, and some food – no need for anything more than that, although there are tents you can carry along if you’d prefer to camp out under the stars.

 * When you book, you have the choice of two multi-day options (two days/one night each): Siberia Valley wilderness option or Makarora adventure, both in Mt Aspiring National Park.
-The Makarora adventure includes an accommodation with modern amenities instead of a mountain hut for the night.
+The Makarora adventure includes accommodation with modern amenities instead of a mountain hut for the night.

 Mount Aspiring National Park / Hawea River / Queenstown